Deposit guarantee scheme

 - puts in place, vets and updates the procedures and arrangements for the repayment of coverage of guaranteed deposits (including stress testing),

-- supervises members of the deposit guarantee scheme (all banks and savings banks established in Slovenia, and branches of third-country banks included in the system in Slovenia) with regard to their fulfilment of the obligations of membership.
+- supervises members of the deposit guarantee scheme (all banks and savings banks established in Slovenia, and branches of third-country banks included in the scheme in Slovenia) with regard to their fulfilment of the obligations of membership.

 In connection with the exercise of the powers and tasks related to the deposit guarantee scheme, the Bank of Slovenia works with the deposit guarantee authorities of other EU Member States, the resolution authorities and other relevant authorities of EU Member States.